 I have been curious about fractals based on precise platonic solids, especially tetrahedrons.

-A fractal-star-tetrahedron is modeled, with protruding star-points to 4 levels).
+Fractal flowering of tetrahedron subdivisions--Successively budding, only upon the freshest buds, at each new level.
 Tetrahedrons symmetrically protrude from successive protrusion levels.
 Protrude in the same manner as the original star tetrahedron, but only from the new star faces.

-Each new level of tetrahedrons protrudes only from the previous level of protruded tetrahedrons, in the above model.
 Next model below, added selective sets of protrusions, (to fill out the cubic aspect).

 I like the way that the recursive protrusions actually outline what has been named the vector equilibrium.